anokha-24/event-proposal-tracking/README.md

 5. A document details panel will appear displaying all user fields and data
 6. Locate the "role" field within the document
 7. Click on the edit icon next to the "role" field
-8. Update the role value to the desired permission level (e.g., "User", "Reviewer", "Admin")
+8. Update the role value to the desired permission level (e.g., "User", "Reviewer")
 9. Click "Update" to save the changes

 ## Note: